-Short-Term Business Loans and Debt Financing
+Short-Term Business Financing: The Debt Financing Option

 Debt Financing for Your Business for Short Term Working Capital Needs

 Both debt and equity financing have a rightful place in small business finance.
 Financing with debt, a form of financing that includes loans, may be difficult when a business is just starting up.
 Instead, start-up businesses may have to rely on the owner's savings or loans from friends or family for initial capital.
 After the business has operated for a year or more, the need for short-term business loans or other forms of short-term financing arises.
 Short-term loans are usually needed by small businesses for working capital needs.
 In addition to loans for working capital, other types of short-term debt financing exist for small businesses.

 What Is Debt Financing?

 Debt financing is money that a business owner borrows to operate a business.Debt financing occurs when a business owner seeks financing from a creditor or a lender.
 It is one broad category of small business finance and equity financing is another.
 Debt financing ranges from short-term loans from hometown banks to the smallest of businesses to long-term bond issues in millions of dollars for large businesses.

 Here is a table listing the most common types of debt financing by maturity.

 |Short-term Loan||Intermediate-term Bonds||Mortgages|

 - Trade Credit: A type of debt financing where the business seeks credit from other businesses who serve as their suppliers.
 The supplier usually extends terms to your business such as 2/10, net 30.
 This means that your business will get a 2% discount if you pay in 10 days, otherwise, the balance is due in 30 days.